Edge Developer Platform

 list({prefix?: string, limit?: number, cursor?: string}): Promise<ListResult>;

-- Prefix: Used to filter keys with the specified prefix.
-When empty, returns in lexicographical order.
+-prefix: Used to filter keys with a specified prefix.
+When it is empty by default, return them in lexicographical order.

-- cursor: Cursor, starts traversal from the specified key, used for pagination.
-Default is empty.
+- cursor: Cursor, start traversal from the specified key, for pagination.
+Empty by default.

 Return Value